oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 ### Cancel Scheduled Disbursement
 This endpoint allows you to cancel created scheduled disbursement up to a day before the `schedule_date`/`trigger_date`.

+> Below is an example of the code for cancel scheduled disbursement

 ```shell
 curl -X \
 DELETE https://partner.oyindonesia.com/api/scheduled-remit \